robertbuecker/diffractem/README.md

 [N.B.
 If you're having trouble fulfilling CrystFELs dependencies e.g. because you do not have root access to install them or they are not included in your distribution's package repository, also consider installing them using `conda`.
 As a common example, if you are using Ubuntu 16.04, which comes with a too old version of cmake, you may want to run `conda install cmake`.]

-Here is a complete sequence of steps to install pinkIndexer and CrystFEL:
+Here is a complete sequence of steps to install pinkIndexer and CrystFEL into your conda environment, which is located at `$CONDA_PREFIX` (usually, that would be `~/.conda/envs/diffractem`):

 ```
 git clone https://stash.desy.de/scm/~gevorkov/pinkindexer.git